 Balfes – For the BEST steak and chips in town

-What did you think of my whirlwind weekend in Dublin?
+What did you think of my 24 Hours in Dublin?
 Have you visited any of the places on my list or are you planning a short break to Dublin yourself?
 Leave me a comment in the comment box below, I love receiving them!x